Article written by Elisa

 Pampelonne Beach, Ramatuelle

-The world-famous Pampelonne beach is St-Tropez’s crown jewel of beaches, even if it is located in neighboring Ramatuelle.
-Pampelonne beach a site of remarkable natural beauty that offers a rural backdrop to the world’s most glamorous beach party scene.
+The world-famous Pampelonne Beach is St-Tropez‘s crown jewel of beaches, even though it is located in neighboring Ramatuelle.
+Pampelonne Beach is a site of remarkable natural beauty that offers a rural backdrop to the world’s most glamorous beach party scene.

 Frequented by the jet-set since the 1950s, it is on this French Riviera beach that the ‘Tropezien myth’ was forged.
 And it is not only because of its thin white sand or turquoise waters; three beach clubs contributed to shore up this myth.

-The Tahiti Plage was set in 1946, taking advantage of the bamboo decoration left after filming ‘Chant des Iles’.
-The Club 55 – established that same year from a simple canteen built by the filming team of ‘And God Created Woman’ -, is now a renowned restaurant.
-And the Epi Plage – designed as an extension of l’Epi-Club de Saint-Germain des Près in Paris -, has always been a meeting place for personalities from cinema, fashion, music, and politics from the 1960s until now.
+The Tahiti Plage was set in 1946, taking advantage of the bamboo decoration left after filming ‘Chant des Iles.’
+The Club 55 – established that same year from a simple canteen built by the filming team of ‘And God Created Woman’ ,– is now a renowned restaurant.
+The Epi Plage – designed as an extension of l’Epi-Club de Saint-Germain des Près in Paris – has always been a meeting place for personalities from cinema, fashion, music, and politics from the 1960s until now.

-The best way to reach Pampelonne beach is by car and parking it near one of the access points.
+The best way to reach Pampelonne Beach is by car, and you should park near one of the access points.
 There’s also a free shuttle bus that runs from central Saint-Tropez.

 Cap Taillat, Ramatuelle